 A letter published by the Department for Transport read: "The Secretary of State agrees with the inspector's comments that the order would bring many benefits - including safer and more varied car parking opportunities, improved car parking for the disabled, improved cycle routes, and improved highway safety."

-You can find out more about the announcement by reading our press release or by clicking on the decision documentation below.
+You can find out more about the announcement by reading our press release or by viewing the decision documentation below.

 Visit our Princes Parade Stopping Up Order Public Inquiry page to view the documents relating to the inquiry.